 It has a beautiful assortment of trees and plants, and even playgrounds for kids!
 The long paths are very popular for joggers and walkers alike, with the mornings and evenings often busy with runners.

 This is a great place for people to meet for yoga sessions or meditation.
 There’s a large bird population and a damn harmonious environment!
+There’s even wild, but pretty tame, monitor lizards that wander around the park unfazed by the human activity around them, and they’re bloody huge!

 - Entrance: Free